Vista (composition)

 Vista is a composition for orchestra written by the Finnish composer Kaija Saariaho.
 The work was commissioned by the Berlin Philharmonic, the Helsinki Philharmonic Orchestra, the Los Angeles Philharmonic, and the Oslo Philharmonic.
 The world premiere took place at the Helsinki Music Centre on 12 May 2021 and was performed by the Helsinki Philharmonic Orchestra led by the conductor Susanna Mälkki, to whom the piece is dedicated.

 Composition

-Vista has a duration of roughly 25 minutes and is cast in two connected movements: "Horizons" and "Targets."
+Vista has a duration of roughly 25 minutes and is cast in two connected movements:

 The piece was inspired by a drive taken by Saariaho from Los Angeles to San Diego following the premiere of her harp concerto Trans in January 2019.
 In the score program note, she wrote, "I was filled with joy after beautiful performances and enjoying the scenery on my right during the ride.
 We stopped every now and then to admire the view, and later I realized that most places were called vistas.
 As I literally also felt that new music was flowing into my mind and opening new kinds of ideas for the piece, I started calling it simply Vista."